HeroSupport

 Non Equity Assistance in 2018

-Letos is a computer software startup founded in 2016 and headquartered in Brandenburg, Germany.
+Letos is a computer software startup founded in 2016 and based in Brandenburg, Germany.
 The company specializes in behavioral sciences, affective neuroscience, and well-being technologies.
-Letos develops machine learning technology that predicts user behavioral reactions by utilizing biosensors and advanced machine learning techniques.
-This platform captures genuine spontaneous emotional responses, allowing organizations to assess user satisfaction, alertness, and overall well-being while ensuring user anonymity.
-By placing the human user at the center of its innovations, Letos aims to enhance the understanding of user experiences in various applications.
+Letos develops machine learning technology that predicts user behavioral reactions through the use of biosensors and advanced machine learning techniques.
+This platform captures genuine spontaneous emotional responses, allowing organizations to assess user satisfaction, alertness, and overall well-being while ensuring total user anonymity.
+By focusing on technological advancements that prioritize the human user, Letos aims to enhance understanding of user experiences in various contexts.

 MEMBRASENZ GmbH